 Accompanying App for Android and iOS

 There is an app that you can download for free that can accompany the game, called DX Universe.
-It is not really needed, but you can check some cool stuff on it.
+It is not really needed but you can check some cool stuff on it.
 You can check your stats for the game which I am not sure is accurate.
 The number of hours that it says I played is insane.
 I never played 700 hours.
-I am not sure how they calculated the time.
+I am not sure how they calculate the time.

 During the game you can collect triangles that end up in your inventory.
 Then you can take the app and scan it for bonus materials like art work, trailers and interviews.
 I found that the scanner is wonky at best and it took many tries for me to be able to scan my TV properly.
 The light and angle are always off and it takes me at least 4 or 5 tries before I am able to unlock the bonus material.
-The idea is great, but in reality it does not work very well.
-I tried it with an iPhone 6.
+The idea is great but in reality it does not work very well.
+I tried with an iPhone 6.

 You can also view all of your items from the game.
 So every item and pocket Secretary that you pick up can be viewed within the app.
-This I found pretty cool and works fairly well
+This I found pretty cool and works pretty well

 The app is cool to play around with but for me it does not bring anything new to the experience and it felt more like an annoyance more than an accessory to the game.